Kachche Dhaage: Critical response

 Suparn Verma of Rediff.com described Devgan as "effective" but disapproved of Koirala's performance, believing it was wasted.
 Verma noted a similarity with that of Soldier (1998) in that film too there was a troubled hero, a great many red herrings and a mysterious villain who pulls all the strings, but critics believed that Kachche Dhaage was a weaker film because it lacked the pace and focus.

 Box office

 The film was a box office success grossing ₹277 million at the domestic box office.

 Soundtrack

-The soundtrack, which featured a number of Punjabi folk tunes, proved popular amongst non Hindi audiences of the film.
-The music was composed by Ustad Nusrat Fateh Ali Khan, with lyrics by Anand Bakshi.
-The song "Tere Bin Nahin Jeena" sung by Lata Mangeshkar is a cover version of Nusrat Fateh Ali Khan's famous Qawwali song "Tere Bin Nahin Lagda".